cloudfoundry/bosh-linux-stemcell-builder/ci/docker/suse-os-image-stemcell-builder/README.md

 ## Building the docker image

 To build the image with kiwi we use a docker container that brings all required dependencies.

-To build that docker image run from the repository root.
+To build that docker image first download the ovftool installer from VMWare as described in the main README.

+Then run from the repository root

 ```bash
 pushd ci/docker/suse-os-image-stemcell-builder